Bhagirath Samai

 Bhagirath Samai (born 11 August 1957), is an Indian professional shooter who represented his country at the 1984 Summer Olympics.
-He won a bronze medal at the 1986 Asian Games, for which performance he was awarded the Arjuna Award.
+He won a gold medal at the 1986 Asian Games, for which performance he was awarded the Arjuna Award.
 He participated in two South Asian Games, two Asian Games, two Asian Shooting Championships, two Commonwealth Games and one Olympic Games.